 GitHub pages is a free service that GitHub provides to let you host website content using your GitHub repositories.

-Once you've built the intermediate files for your book (in _build
+Once you've built the intermediate files for your book (in _build) or built the HTML

-), you can push your book contents to GitHub so that
+for your book (in _site), you can push your book contents to GitHub so that

 others can access your book.